evilbream/TG_adder_with_proxy/README.md

 - Multiple accounts support
 - Asynchronous scraper and adder
 - Add users by username or id
-- Proxy support (now u can bind proxy to a specific account)
+- Proxy support (now u can bind proxy to a specific account).
+Tested with http/https/socks5
 - Random time sleep from 2 to 7 seconds
 - Mtproxy support for new version - with ee secret or base 64 secret and for old version - with 16 bytes secret
 - Filtering users by last online time and first name